Frequently asked questions for accident at work claims

 Who pays the compensation for an accident at work claim?

-Your employer will be covered by Employer’s Insurance, which means that our solicitors will negotiate directly with insurers, rather than members of staff.
+Your employer will be covered by Employer’s Insurance, which means that our no win no fee solicitors will negotiate directly with insurers, rather than members of staff.
 Offers are always subject to negotiation, so don’t be afraid to ask.

 How do I know if I have grounds for a work compensation claim?